 When a La Niña persists into spring (+1) and evolves to another La Niña (resurgent La Niña), there is no significant increase in the probability of outbreaks in February (+1) and March (+1) (supplementary figures 4e and 4f).
 However, the probability of outbreaks surges significantly up to 57% in April (+1) over widespread regions in the Ohio Valley, Southeast and Upper Midwest, particularly Kentucky, Indiana, Iowa and Wisconsin (figure 2g) [8].
 Note that the record-breaking 2011 tornado outbreaks occurred during a resurgent La Niña.
 Similarly, the Super Outbreak of 1974 occurred during a resurgent La Niña.

 As shown in figure 2d, when a two-year La Niña transitions to an El Niño (transitioning La Niña), the cold SSTAs in the central tropical Pacific are nearly dissipated away while the warm SSTAs in eastern tropical Pacific become strong and statistically significant in April (+1).
 In this case, the probability of tornado outbreaks increases strongly and significantly up to 50% in the South U.S., particularly Kansas and Oklahoma, in April (+1) (figure 2h).
-In March (+1) sporadic regions in the Ohio Valley are weakly but significantly increased in the probability of outbreaks (supplementary figure 5f).
+In March (+1) some regions in the Ohio Valley are weakly but significantly increased in the probability of outbreaks (supplementary figure 5f).

 Some important questions arise as to why the probability of U.S. regional tornado outbreaks increases in spring following the peak of La Niña, and why the regions affected during the resurgent La Niña phase are quite different from the regions affected during the transitioning La Niña phase.
 Another important question is why the persistent and early-terminating El Niño phases are linked to the increased probability of outbreaks in different regions and different months.
 We attempt to address these questions next.